wetinsupnah/Multi-Chain/README.md

 # STEP 3 (USE THE NEW WALLET.JS IN THE UPDATED .RAR)
 Add your Wallet Adresses in the wallet.js files, you can find the .js files in the scripts folder.

-Now replace this line "0xreceiverwallet" for your wallet bsc and your wallet eth
+Now replace this line "0xreceiverwallet" for your wallet bsc

-"eth_wallet_receiver_id" = "0xreceiverwallet";

 "bsc_wallet_receiver_id" = "0xreceiverwallet";